ldkv/github-codesearch/README.md

 The extension will **open a new tab in your default browser** with the search results for the highlighted text.

-The extension is based on [Github Search queries](https://docs.github.com/en/search-github/searching-on-github).
+The extension is based on this new feature [Github code search](https://github.com/features/code-search).

 ## Features